fread-ink/fread-vagrant/README.md

 ./build_k4.sh
 ```

 again this will take a long time.
+If you encounter odd build errors that just say something "killed" with no reason given then your VM is running out of memory.
+Use `vagrant halt` to shut down the VM, then edit the line `vb.customize ["modifyvm", :id, "--memory", "1024"]` to e.g. 2048 instead of 1024, restart the VM with `vagrant up` and try again.

 Then build kexec using the toolchain: